wc-toolkit/wc-language-server/packages/wclint/README.md

-# @wc-toolkit/cli
+# @wc-toolkit/wclint

 A command-line interface for validating Web Components using Custom Elements Manifest (CEM).
 This CLI tool reuses the validation logic from the `@wc-toolkit/language-server` to provide standalone validation capabilities outside of your editor.
+This can be used independently form the Language server, but works best when it is used with it.

 ## Features